Moral exclusion: Genocide and war

 Genocide is the act of purposefully exterminating a mass of people because of their identification with a particular group.
 The most commonly known occurrence of genocide is that of the WWII treatment of Jewish people by the Nazis.
 Nazis took away fundamental rights of Jewish people by forcing them to relocate out of their homes into camps where they were experimented on, tortured, and killed.
 Following the war in 1948, a Convention on the Prevention and Punishment of the Crime of Genocide.
 Genocide is not an outdated relic of war, since 1951 there have been dozens of documented horrific Genocides in history; many continue.

 The decades-old conflict between the Palestinians and Israelis stems from moral exclusion.
-Zionism is an ethno-nationalist ideology predicated on the belief that an extra-territorial population of Jews has a greater claim to the land than indigenous Palestinians.
+Zionism is an ethno-nationalist ideology predicated on the belief that an extra-territorial population of Jews has a greater claim to the land than Palestinians.
 While liberal forms of Zionism are not predicated on moral superiority, extreme forms of Zionism, such as Kahanism, operate on the principle of moral exclusion and the belief that Arabs living in Israel are enemies of Israel and must be eliminated.
-Islamist and Palestinian nationalist organizations such as Hamas have also employed eliminationist rhetoric in reaction to the Nakba, Naksa, and continuing ethnic cleansing in Gaza.
+Islamist and Palestinian nationalist organizations such as Hamas have also employed eliminationist rhetoric in reaction to Jewish sovereignty and the Nakba, Naksa, and ethnic cleansing in Gaza.

 In the central African states of Rwanda, Burundi and the Democratic Republic of Congo another territorial dispute over resources, land, and ethnic superiority is that of the Tutsi and Hutu peoples.
 Although a National policy of reconciliation that prohibits discussion of the 1994 genocide and promotes using the national label of "Rwandan," rather than the ethnic categories of the past, civil unrest continues.